gvieri/ransomvirusprotector/README.md

 ### Installing

 You need python 3 and you need to install request.
 If you use conda, you can give the command: conda install -c anaconda requests.
 If you prefer pip: pip install requests.

-If yyou like to have a separate enviroment for this tool: conda create -n ransomprotector python=3.9 requests -y.
+If you like to have a separate enviroment for this tool: conda create -n ransomprotector python=3.9 requests -y.

 To install the script you can download the script alone or, you can clone the whole repository.